PeterVBG/SecuritySystem/README.md

 **General information about the assignment**

 - checks that the user inputs only valid characters.
+If not, the program is terminated.

-If not, the program is usually terminated.
+- checks that files are open before working with them.
+If not, the program is terminated.

-- Implementation done in a very traditional way with functions
+- Implementation done in a very traditional way with functions.

-- Code could of cause be improved and reduced
+- Code could of cause be improved and reduced.

 **csv files**